asynchrony-ringo/spark-botkit-salesforce/README.md

 #### Asynchronous Trigger (Sending Http Requests from Trigger)
 ---------------------------------------------------------------------

- * Asynchronous events cannot be used in triggers themselves
+Asynchronous events cannot be used in triggers themselves, so you need to create one.

- * Create a new Apex Class under Develop
+ 1. In the left nav, click "Develop"
+ 2. In the expanded nav, click "Apex Classes"
+ 3. Click "New" in the button options bar above the table
- * We have created SFBotHttpRequest as an example
+ 4. We have created SFBotHttpRequest as an example

 ~~~~
 public class SFBotHttpRequest {